jtimonen/databricks-demo-stravadata/README.md

 # databricks-demo-stravadata

-Databricks demo project with [Strava](https://www.strava.com/dashboard) activity data.
+Databricks demo project with my [Strava](https://www.strava.com/dashboard) activity data.
+Currently this is limited to the Walk, Run, Ride, and Nordic Ski activity types since they are most common.
+The total number of these activities is around 1700 as of Oct 2025.
+An example machine learning problem to apply here could be to try and predict the sport type based on predictor variables like average speed, duration, date, elevation gain, and weather data.

 ## Content